elabftw/elabftw/documentation/docs/install/upgrade/update-6.md

 ### OpenCloning in Quadlet

-If you are running OpenCloning as user with Quadlets, make sure to to add:
+If you are running OpenCloning as a user with Quadlets, make sure to add:

-`Environment=GUNICORN_CMD_ARGS=--worker-tmp-dir=/dev/shm --no-control-socket
+`Environment=GUNICORN_CMD_ARGS=--worker-tmp-dir=/dev/shm --no-control-socket`
-`

 Or the worker will die when a request arrives.

 ### MySQL Persistent connection mode